MS Excel: MID Function (WS, VBA)

 - VBA function (VBA)

-Let's take a look at an example to see how you would use the MID function in a worksheet:
+Let's look at some Excel MID function examples and explore how you would use the MID function as a worksheet function in Microsoft Excel:

-Based on the Excel spreadsheet above, the MID function will return the following:
+Based on the Excel spreadsheet above, the following MID function examples would return:

 |=MID(A1, 5, 4)||would return "abet"|